International Undergraduate Admissions

 International applicants who are accepted for admission usually begin studies in the fall term (late August) or the spring term (late January).
 International Applicants will apply by the appropriate deadline based on entry term and student type listed below.

-Spring 2023 Term:
+Spring Term:

 • November 15 - Application Deadline for all student types (Freshman, Transfer, and International)

-Fall 2023 Term
+Fall Term

 • Freshman Applicants:

-• February 1 - Regular Application Deadline
+• February 1 - Deadline for Regular Application.

-• June 1 - Late Application Deadline (for international students only
+• June 1 - Deadline for Late Application (international students only

 • Transfer and Second Bachelor Applicants:

-• June 1 - Regular Application Deadline
+• June 1 - Deadline for Regular Application.

 Applicants who are accepted for admission will receive the Certificate of Eligibility (Form I-20).
 This document is used to apply for a student (F-1) visa at a U.S. Embassy or consulate overseas.
 It is also used for transferring from one institution in the United States to another.
 F-1 students are required to enroll each term as full-time degree candidates and take a minimum of 12 U.S. semester-hour units.